tominekan/klarg/DOCS.md

 `on_error: dict: optional`

 `get_num` is a function that collects a `name`, which is the multi letter flag, a `short`, which is the shortened version of the flag.
-There are two possible types of errors it can encounter, one being that the value it got was not a number, or that it did not get a value at all, the error names are `ERR_NUM` and `ERR_NONE` respectively. `on_error` is a dictionary, both keys, `ERR_NUM` and `ERR_NONE` are not needed.
+There are two possible types of errors it can encounter, one being that the value it got was not a number, it did not get a value at all, or that there are multiple declarations of that flag.
+The error names are `ERR_NUM`, `ERR_NONE` and `ERR_MUL` respectively. `on_error` is a dictionary, all three keys, `ERR_NUM`,`ERR_NONE` and `ERR_MUL` are not all needed, because there is default handling for those types of errors.
+The default handling for these errors return exit code 1.
+However, if there is no flag with the name of `name`, then `get_num` returns None.

-\* num can be either an integer or a floating point
+\* num can be either an integer or a floating point integer.

 Example:
 ```py